arne7777777/Coursera_GettingCleaningData/CodeBook.md

 The file contains 180 rows with the averages of measurement observations of the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The varibales are separated by spaces.

 ## Variables
-(listed in the order that they appear in the tidy_data.txt file, from left to right)

 The following variables depend on measurements provided by the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The underlying measurements are described in detail the *features_info.txt* file which is part of the [input dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 A short summary of this description:
 * Variable names starting with *t* denote time domain variables (measurements in the input dataset taken at a rate of 50Hz)
 * Variable names starting with *f* denote measurements that had been transformed in the input dataset by a Fast Fourier Transform (FFT)
 * Jerk signals had been calculated by applying a body linear acceleration and angular velocity on the underlying measurements.
 * The maginutude of some measurements had been calculuated by applying the Euclidean norm on the three-dimensional signals

 The following variables in *tiday_data.txt* all contain the average value of all original measurements from the input dataset grouped by person (subject_id) and activity.
 All variables except subject_id and activity have a numeric data type.
+The variables are listed in the order they appear in the tidy_data.txt file, from left to right.

 1. subject_id: Integer.
 The ID of the test person.
 Integer.
 Values: 1-30.
 1. activity: The activity of the test person, while the measurement was taken.
 Character.
 Values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING